 Table B. Detection performance of the models using BERT

-Table B provides a comparison of the results of the STM and MTM models, between the case where the text representation is made by ELMo (the text representation method that was employed in the main study) and the case where the text is represented by the recent attention-based BERT model (Bidirectional Encoder Representations from Transformers) (32).
+Table B provides a comparison of the results of the STM and MTM models, between the case where the text representation is made by ELMo (the text representation method that was employed in the main study) and the case where the text is represented by the recent attention-based BERT model (Bidirectional Encoder Representations from Transformers) (Devlin, Chang, Lee, & Toutanova, 2019).
 The similarities between the two cases included an equivalent range of AUC scores and improved predictions when the MTM, which included the theory-driven auxiliary factors, was applied (compared with the STM).
 The differences between the two cases included better BERT performance on the high risk group compared to the general risk group (an opposite phenomenon is observed with ELMo) and a weaker increase in BERT performance when moving from the entire sample to the Active users group, compared to the more stronger improvement observed with ELMo.
 The overall similar patterns indicate that our main conclusions, and particularly the one about the importance of theory-driven multi-task modeling for suicide risk prediction, are independent of the specific text representation method employed by the model.